MitteBerlin

 Who should stay in Mitte?

-Mitte suits food lovers best (ranked #3 of 7 Berlin neighbourhoods for them).
+Mitte suits solo explorers best (ranked #1 of 7 Berlin neighbourhoods for them).
 It works less well for family travellers (ranked #4).
 Not recommended for: Skip Mitte if you want authentic neighbourhood life—it's tourist-saturated around Museum Island and Alexanderplatz, with inflated prices and theme-park vibes in summer.

 Stay in Mitte